 Mohidin wouldn’t have bought a lottery ticket at all, had it not been for a tenant who resided in a property he owned.
 Ismail Lorgat owed his landlord £46 for an electricity bill.
 Lorgat gave Mohidin £50 and told him to spend the remaining £4 on a lottery ticket, with the implicit understanding that if he won, they would split the winnings.
 Of course, Mohidin did win, but reneged on the deal and left Lorgat penniless.
 It’s from here on in the tale becomes sordid and woeful.

 A Move to Pastures New

 The Mohidins left Blackburn for a new life in the Home Counties, but cracks began to appear in their marriage.
-The couple split, and his wife Sayeeda received £5 million in a settlement.
-She and her children faded pretty much into the distance after this though she is still living a good, trouble free life with her share of the winnings.
+The couple split and his wife Sayeeda received £5 million in a settlement.
+She and her children faded pretty much into the distance after this though she is still living a good, trouble-free life with her share of the winnings.

 A Change of Fortune, A Change of Personality

-Shunned by his family and community back home in Blackburn, he was castigated by the Imam at his former mosque, for louche behaviour.
+Shunned by his family and community back home in Blackburn, he was castigated by the Imam at his former mosque, for louche behavior.
 When Mohidin offered a generous donation of his winnings, the Imam refused to take it, despite the mosque being in desperate need of repairs.